Would you like to remodel your old, unworn, broken, or sentimental and inherited pieces of jewellery into something new?

 What exactly has to be done to reuse my old jewellery?

 The process can differ, depending on what type of metal we are reusing.
 I firstly need to dismantle your jewellery, cutting out any solder seams that would contaminate the metal when it’s melted down.
 If your metal needs to be refined, then this goes to a specialist refiner, where it is treated with acids that turn your metal into a pure gold sludge!
-This is then filtered off and the pure gold melted down into a button ready to be re-alloyed into whatever colour or carat of gold you’d like.
+This is then filtered and the pure gold melted down, before being re-alloyed into whatever colour or carat of gold you’d like.
 In the studio, I will melt your metal down in a ceramic crucible using a gas torch.
 Once molten, the metal is poured into an ingot mould.
 It’s allowed to cool, is cleaned of any oxidation and then I’ll begin to roll it into sheet or wire, using a rolling mill.
 Once the metal is the right shape or thickness, I’ll then fabricate, cut, form and manipulate the metal into whatever piece of jewellery has been decided upon.
 Alternatively your metal might be cast into a new piece of jewellery using the lost wax casting method or into one of my existing designs.
 It will then be polished and set with any stones.
 Engraving is also available.

 What will it cost?